-This Fact Sheet informs you of the significant known and potential risks and benefits of the emergency use of the Aptima SARS-CoV-2/Flu assay.
+This Fact Sheet informs you of the significant known and potential risks and benefits of the emergency use of the SelfCheck cobas SARS-CoV-2 + Flu Assay.

-The Aptima SARS-CoV-2/Flu assay is authorized for use with nasopharyngeal and anterior nasal swab specimens collected from individuals suspected of respiratory viral infection consistent with COVID-19 by their healthcare provider.
-Clinical signs and symptoms of respiratory viral infection due to SARS-CoV-2 and influenza can be similar.
+The SelfCheck cobas SARS-CoV-2 + Flu Assay is authorized for use with anterior nasal swab specimens self-collected by individuals (18 years of age or older) suspected of respiratory viral infection consistent with COVID-19 by a healthcare provider.

-All patients whose specimens are tested with this assay will receive the Fact Sheet for Patients: Hologic, Inc. - Aptima SARS-CoV-2/Flu assay.
+All patients whose specimens are tested with this assay will receive the Fact Sheet for Patients: Cleveland Clinic Robert J. Tomsich Pathology and Laboratory Medicine Institute - SelfCheck cobas SARS-CoV-2 + Flu Assay.